orinoren/coupon-system/client/react-training/src/componets/admin-operations-components/admin-operations-container/README.md

 ## useSelectors

-1. `showOperationsFor`:`showOperationsFor` : determine of which operations to show for customers or companies and let us know on whice mode administrator is in .
+1. `showOperationsFor`: determine of which operations to show for customers or companies and let us know on whice mode administrator is in .
 2. `allCompanies` : contains all companies.
 3. `allCustomers` : contains all customers.
 4. `isSearchMode` : determine if admin is on search mode to show the search result .